-How Useful Would A Genetic Test For Obesity Risk Be?
+How Helpful Would A Genetic Test For Obesity Risk Be?

 Scientists already knew genetic risk factors can contribute significantly to obesity.
 And other studies show that obese children are at high risk for becoming obese adults.

-Epidemiologist Cecile Janssens, a professor at Emory University, doesn't think much of this strategy of adding up the minuscule risks from millions of genetic variants to come up with a cumulative risk score.
+Epidemiologist Cecile Janssens, a professor at Emory University, doesn't think much of this strategy of adding up the tiny risks from millions of genetic variants to come up with a cumulative risk score.

 "In all fairness, we don't know whether all of these variants really matter," she says.
-When asked about the value of doing a study like this, she replied, "I have no clue."
+When asked about the value of doing a study like this, she says, "I have no clue."

 "It is not really answering a very relevant question from the biological perspective, and not really answering a very relevant question from a clinical perspective," she says.